 In the heat of a summer day, you might find relief and a moment of solitude in the gardens tucked behind the pavilions of the Lawn.
-The University of Virginia’s pavilion gardens—envisioned by Thomas Jefferson and restored by the Garden Club of Virginia in the 1950s and ’60s—are now public spaces maintained by the University and used daily by members of the UVA and Charlottesville communities, as well as visitors to Grounds.
-This summer, the gardens have been the site of Reunions receptions, a Historic Landscape Institute tour, engagement photo sessions, weddings, and a t’ai chi class.
+The University of Virginia’s pavilion gardens—envisioned by Thomas Jefferson and restored by the Garden Club of Virginia in the 1950s and ’60s—are now public spaces maintained by the University and used by members of the UVA and Charlottesville communities, as well as visitors to Grounds.
+The gardens have been the site of Reunions receptions, a Historic Landscape Institute tour, engagement photo sessions, weddings, and a t’ai chi class.

 Gifts to the University’s Historic Gardens and Grounds endowment provide for the upkeep of the pavilion gardens’ many trees, flowers, pathways, and serpentine walls.
 Gary Singer (McIntire ’69) and Susie Singer help ensure that the gardens will flourish well into future summers by designating a portion of their planned gift to the gardens’ care.
 Their gift was made in conjunction with Gary Singer’s 50th reunion year, and the Singers toured both the pavilion gardens and the gardens of Monticello during Reunions weekend.
 “Our gift to the Historic Gardens and Grounds endowment was inspired by our appreciation for Jefferson’s remarkable University garden designs and for his profound understanding of horticultural science,” said Gary Singer.
 “Jefferson’s designs are currently implemented at our 18th-century property in Connecticut.”